-The Pacific Northwest is rife with spooky lore and tales of things that go bump in the night, and Halloween season is the prime time to check out Portland’s many mysterious spots and spirited walking tours.
+The Pacific Northwest is rife with spooky lore and tales of things that go bump in the night.
+The Halloween season is the prime time to check out Portland’s many mysterious spots, paranormal activity and spirited walking tours.
 Goosebumps are all but guaranteed.

 White Eagle Saloon